-- UKRI has considered external evidence and recommendations, including Professor Adam Tickell’s independent advice to the Government and outputs of the Universities UK Open Access Coordination Group and its working groups, for example.
+- Considering existing evidence, including external evidence and recommendations such as Professor Adam Tickell’s independent advice to the Government and outputs of the Universities UK Open Access Coordination Group and its working groups, for example.

-- UKRI has consulted with experts and brought together a cross section of stakeholders to topic focused workshops to explore specific policy questions, for example on copyright and licensing, metadata, and monographs.
+- Consult with experts and bring together a cross section of stakeholders to topic focused workshops to explore specific policy questions, for example on copyright and licensing, metadata, and monographs.

-- The Review has engaged researchers in a consultation meeting to understand issues and viewpoints.
+- Engage researchers in a consultation meeting to understand issues and viewpoints.

 - Paul Drabwell – BEIS